chaitanya-balla/Zendriix/README.md

 # Zendriix
-this branch is for Zendrix software solutions
+commit to develop branch  once the feature is complete